I had a client a long time ago who was living in a senior home with a very tiny dog.

 Yet, this old lady, who had the exact relationship l just described with her dog, thought her dog was just being loyal and protective.
 She did not see anything wrong and she did not want it to stop.

-After l left the senior home, a few days later, they told me the dog bit a staff and the owner very badly and they had to put the dog down.
+After l left the senior home, a few days later, they told me the dog attacked a staff and hurt the owner very badly so they had to put the dog down.

 I kept thinking about how anxious, obsessive, and compulsive he looked when he snarled and growled and barked at me with every muscle he could tense up in his body.